mpv-player/mpv/DOCS/man/en/vo.rst

         Never render YUV video with more than 8 bits per component.
         (Using this flag will force software conversion to 8 bit.)

-    disable-osd
-        Disable OSD rendering for subtitles.
-        (Using this flag might force the insertion of the 'ass' video filter, which will render the subtitles in software.)

     disable-texture-align
         Normally texture sizes are always aligned to 16.
 With this option enabled, the video texture will always have exactly the same size as